This article is for anyone looking to reduce anxiety naturally. Anxiety is one of the most common psychiatric conditions.

 The neurotransmitters GABA, serotonin, acetylcholine, dopamine, and norepinephrine all rely on inositol to communicate between neurons.

-At least one widely cited study focuses on inositol's relationship to anxiety.
+At least one widely cited study demonstrated that inositol supplements can reduce anxiety.
 The study compared the commonly prescribed anxiety medication fluvoxamine to inositol.

 Researchers concluded that inositol was just as effective at reducing anxiety as fluvoxamine, but with no negative side effects.
 (R)